jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27g.md

 who holds such views restrains himself correspondingly.
 Neither is possible without genuine respect for the opinions of one’s fellow citizens amounting to a willingness to subordinate one’s own opinions.

 Every system can stand deviating practice to a certain extent.
-But even the necessary minimum of democratic self-control evidently requires a national character and national habits of a certain type which have not everywhere had the opportunity to evolve and which the democratic Socialism and Democracy296 method itself cannot be relied on to produce.
+But even the necessary minimum of democratic self-control evidently requires a national character and national habits of a certain type which have not everywhere had the opportunity to evolve and which the democratic method itself cannot be relied on to produce.
 And nowhere will that self- control stand tests beyond a varying degree of severity.
 In fact the reader need only review our conditions in order to satisfy himself that democratic government will work to full advantage only if all the interests that matter